ELC/elc.github.io-content/blog/ploting-fractals-with-python.md

 An L-System is a way of representing recursive structures (such as fractals) as a string of characters, this is done by rewriting the string over and over.
 Again, the formal definition is the following:

-> A Lindenmayer system, also known as an L-system, is a string rewriting system that can be used to generate fractals with dimension between 1 and 2. - [Math World](http://mathworld.wolfram.com/LindenmayerSystem.html)
+> A Lindenmayer system, also known as an L-system, is a string rewriting system that can be used to generate fractals with dimension between 1 and 2. - [Math World](http://mathworld.wolfram.com/LindenmayerSystem.html){: target="_blank"}

 Once we understand what an L-System is we can produce recursive structures, but before we are able to do that we need to understand what are the pieces we need.
 Every L-System has: